-Easy Makeup tutorial for mature skin!
-How to look 10 years younger with makeup.
+This is an easy Makeup tutorial for mature skin! with my best hacks on How to look 10 years younger with makeup.

-Today I have an amazing tutorial to share with you that is actually one of my favorite makeups to do.
+Today I have a fantastic tutorial to share with you that is actually one of my favorite makeups to do.

-And this is because I truly love how incredible this makeup does for my mature skins (I use this technique for any woman over 35!)
+And this is because I genuinely love how incredible this makeup does for my mature skin (I use this technique for any woman over 35!)

 Some people over 35 have fine lines and wrinkles ( some have deep wrinkles, others are blessed by the gods and have very little to no wrinkles at all), dark spots, extra dry skin, etc.